Oracle Licensing

 • Start Early: Don’t wait until a week before your support renewal is due (usually annually, aligned with your original contract date) to open discussions.
 Engage Oracle 3-4 months before negotiating or making changes.
 It takes time for them to get approvals on anything non-standard.

-• Be Wary of “Migration” Offers: Oracle might offer to let you trade your on-prem licenses/support for cloud subscriptions (Oracle SaaS or OCI) as a relief.
+• Be wary of “migration” offers: Oracle might offer to let you trade your on-premises licenses and support for cloud subscriptions (Oracle SaaS or OCI) as a relief.
 These can be enticing – you feel you’re not wasting support dollars because they’re converted to new services.
 Just ensure that the new services are truly needed and have favorable terms.
 It’s easy to jump from the frying pan of support fees into the fire of an overpriced cloud commitment.
 Evaluate it like any new deal (as discussed above in OCI/SaaS sections).

 Read more about our Oracle negotiation service.